alehaa/nginx-fancyindex-flat-theme/README.md

 The [fancyindex module](https://github.com/aperezdc/ngx-fancyindex) of [nginx](http://nginx.org/) has the powerful capability to be customizable.
-Instead of using an external application, this gives us the ability to use use just the webservers capabilities to generate beautiful directory listings.
+Instead of using an external application, this gives us the ability to use just the webserver's capabilities to generate beautiful directory listings.

 This theme provides a simple, flat interface based on [Bootstrap 4](https://getbootstrap.com), [Font Awesome](https://fontawesome.com)